Nevermore to Roam

-But once the brouhaha cooled off, nothing disturbed the peace other than some rowdy postgame parties and the usual TGIF drunks at local taverns like the Conga Line Cocktail Lounge.
-Then there was fresh blather Saturday morning that the Homecoming Dance had been canceled; but Jerome Schei, laboring valiantly without Laurie to bolster the Gossip Brigade, received confirmation from Mr. Stabeldore’s own lips (dragged away from their Quaker Oats on Scotchbroom Road) that the dance was still on.
+But once the parking lot brouhaha cooled off, nothing disturbed the peace other than some rowdy postgame parties and the usual TGIF drunks at local taverns like the Conga Line Cocktail Lounge.
+Then there was fresh blather Saturday morning that the Homecoming Dance had been canceled; but Jerome Schei, laboring valiantly without Laurie to guide the Gossip Brigade, received confirmation from Mr. Stabeldore’s own lips (dragged away from their Quaker Oats on Scotchbroom Road) that the dance was still on.

 Vernonique Smith, however, needed considerable persuasion to agree that she’d still go.
 All her earlier fears and trepidations had resurged to the surface, and when Nonique wouldn’t talk about them on the phone, Vicki ran over to the Old Brandoffer Place to entreat her in person.

-“Please don’t let some nasty stupid bigots scare you away from anything as cool and crucial as a dance!”
+“Please don’t let some nasty stupid bigots scare you away from anything as cool and crucial as a Dance!”